HomeFoodExerciseGoals & ResultsSuccess StoriesForumShop

 Heidi’s Diet Success Story

-Heidi knew what a healthy diet was and her kids ate healthily at every meal but portion control and balance went out of the window when it came to her and her husband's meals.
-Read how using WLR helped Heidi get to grips with her diet and shed over 4 stone!
+Heidi knew what a healthy diet was and ensured the children ate healthily at every meal but portion control and balanced went out of the window when it came to feeding herself and her husband.
+Read how Heidi used wlr to help her get to grips with her diet shedding over 4 stone into the bargain!

 Heidi’s Diet Success Story